The Anatomical Snuffbox

 (Note: The terms medial and lateral are used in the context of the anatomical position, where the forearm is supinated.
 Take care when describing these borders, as when observing a patient’s anatomical snuffbox, the forearm is usually pronated).

 It is important to note that the tendons of the muscles form the borders, not the muscles themselves.

-The two main contents of the anatomical snuffbox are the radial artery, a branch of the radial nerve, and the cephalic vein.
+The main contents of the anatomical snuffbox are the radial artery, a branch of the radial nerve, and the cephalic vein.